lildude/HB-Cumulus/README.txt

    2. In ANY theme file:

+	  If your theme has support for blocks, you can add the tag cloud to any of the blocks your theme supports.

-      You can show the cloud anywhere on your site within your theme files, for example in the sidebar using:
+      If your theme does not have support for blocks or you don't with to use them, You can show the cloud anywhere on your site within your theme files, for example in the sidebar using: